|

 Ingredients To Make Chocolate Gingerbread Men Cookies

-• Ginger powder – Nice, fresh spices make all the difference!
+• Cinnamon powder – Use fresh cinnamon; stale spices will dull the flavor.

-• Unsalted butter – If you use salted butter omit the pinch of salt
+• Unsalted butter – If using salted butter, reduce or omit the added salt.

 How To Make This Chocolate Gingerbread Man Cookie Recipe